layilin/SP23-33852/_texts/full-text.md

 > VER.
 508. *Nor shall the ricinus*\] This shrub is commonly called the physic-nut.
 It is generally divided into three kinds, the common, the French, and the Spanish, which differ from each other in their leaves and flowers, if not in their fruit or seeds.
 The plant from which the castor-oil is extracted is also called *Ricinus*, though it has no resemblance to any of the former, in leaves, flowers, or seeds.
 In one particular they all agree, *viz*. in their yielding to coction or expression a purgative or emetic[^f35n5] oil.
 The Spaniards name these nuts *Avellanas purgativas*; hence Ray[^f35n6] terms them *Avellanae purgatrices novi orbis*.
 By roasting they are supposed to lose part of their virulency, which is wholly destroyed, say some people, by taking out a leaf-like substance that is to be found between the lobes.
 The nut exceeds a walnut, or even an almond,[^f35n7] in sweetness, and yet three or four of them will operate briskly both up and down.
 The French call this useful shrub *Medecinier*.
 That species of it which bears red coral like flowers is named *Bellyach*[^f35n8] by the Barbadians; and its ripe seeds are supposed to be specific against melancholy.[^f35n9]

-[^f35n1]: Logwood is the commericial product of a tree (*Haematoxylum campechianum*) indigenous to Belize and the southeastern coast of the Gulf of Campeche and the Yucatan Peninsula in Mexico.
+[^f35n1]: Logwood is the commercial product of a tree (*Haematoxylum campechianum*) indigenous to Belize and the southeastern coast of the Gulf of Campeche and the Yucatan Peninsula in Mexico.
 A source of the dye substance haematoxylin, which produces blue, red, and purple colors.

 [^f35n2]: The flux is a general term for gastrointestinal disorders like dysentery (also known as the "bloody flux").
 Dysentery remained a major public health concern throughout the eighteenth and nineteenth centuries.
 Endemial means endemic or habitually present in a certain country or area.